govindcnd/hworld/README.md

    7. Serving static contents from CDN  (optional)
    8. Enable Cluster autoscaling  on EKS
    9. Enable HPA ( Horizontal Pod Autoscaling) .
+  10. Use CodeDeploy for app deployment. ( Specific to Method 1, replacing ansible invoking on userdata)